Henry Cotton (civil servant): Post-retirement

 On his return to England, Cotton was elected Liberal Party Member of Parliament (MP) for Nottingham East in 1906.
-There he formed a radical pro-Indian parliamentary group, and criticised his own government's actions in India.
+He joined the India group in the House of Commons, a radical pro-Indian parliamentary group, and criticised his own government's actions in India.
 Already in poor health, he was narrowly defeated in his attempt for re-election in 1910.